PressClub United Kingdom · Article.

 25.07.2017 Press Release

-Flexible vehicle architecture to enable electrification of every model series +++ Fully electric MINI confirmed as MINI 3 door variant +++ Electric drivetrain Made in Germany, integrated into car in Oxford +++
+Flexible vehicle architecture to enable electrification of every model series +++ Fully electric MINI confirmed as MINI 3-door Hatch +++ Electric drivetrain Made in Germany, integrated into car in Oxford +++

 send an e-mail

-Fully electric MINI confirmed as MINI 3 door variant
+- Fully electric MINI confirmed as MINI 3-door Hatch

-Today, the BMW Group announced that the new battery-electric MINI will be a variant of the brand's core 3 door model.
+The BMW Group announced today that the new battery-electric MINI will be a variant of the brand's core 3-door Hatch model.
 This fully electric car will go into production in 2019, increasing the choice of MINI powertrains to include petrol and diesel internal combustion engines, a plug-in hybrid and a battery electric vehicle.
-The electric MINI’s electric drivetrain will be built at the BMW Group’s e-mobility centre at Plants Dingolfing and Landshut in Bavaria before being integrated into the car at Plant Oxford, which is the main production location for the MINI 3 door model.
+The battery electric MINI’s electric drivetrain will be built at the BMW Group’s e-mobility centre at Plants Dingolfing and Landshut in Bavaria before being integrated into the car at Plant Oxford, which is the main production location for the MINI 3-door Hatch.

 Oliver Zipse, BMW AG Management Board member for Production said, “BMW Group Plants Dingolfing and Landshut play a leading role within our global production network as the company’s global competence centre for electric mobility.
 Our adaptable production system is innovative and able to react rapidly to changing customer demand.
 If required, we can increase production of electric drivetrain motor components quickly and efficiently, in line with market developments.”